 This chicken and dumplings soup is a classic American dish that you should make on game day or chilly days.
 It's the most comforting and flavorful soup to chase a cold and flu away.
 It's pretty easy to prepare and makes great leftovers, too.

-Today I want to show you how to make chicken and dumplings soup.
+Today I want to show you how to make chicken and dumplings soup at home.
 It's one of my favorite Southern comfort food to have during the winter season.

-This chicken and dumplings soup has a perfect balance of protein, veggies, and is loaded with fluffy tender dumplings.
+- Loaded with goodness.
+This chicken and dumplings soup has a perfect balance of protein, and veggies, and is loaded with fluffy tender dumplings.

 To make this chicken and dumpling soup you'll need chicken thighs, onion, carrots, celery, bay leaves, frozen peas, bay leaf, poultry seasoning, heavy cream, chicken broth, flour, buttermilk, baking soda, baking powder, butter, and the optional turmeric.

 Chicken thighs.
-I used skin-on and bone-in chicken thighs to make savory and flavorful broth.
+I used skin-on and bone-in chicken thighs to make a savory and flavorful broth.

 If you are short on time you can use boneless chicken breast or chicken thighs for a faster cooking time.
 However, you may need to add a small amount of bouillon (such as Better Than Bouillon), which will add a much deeper flavor to the broth.
 The end result can be as good as a broth made with skin-on and boneless chicken thighs.